-She discovered that attachment style is largely determined by the quality of the caregiver’s responsiveness to the child’s needs.
+She discovered that attachment style is primarily determined by the quality of the caregiver’s responsiveness to the child’s needs.
 They form secure attachments when the caregiver consistently responds to the child’s needs; for example, the child receives comfort every time.
-In contrast, anxious-ambivalent and anxious-avoidant attachment are formed when the caregiver is inconsistently responsive to the child’s needs.
+In contrast, anxious-ambivalent and anxious-avoidant attachments are formed when the caregiver is inconsistently responsive to the child’s needs.

 An individual’s attachment style in childhood can have a lasting impact on their adult relationships.
 Individuals with a secure attachment style tend to be more trusting and intimate in their relationships.
 In contrast, those with an anxious-ambivalent or anxious-avoidant attachment style tend to be more distrustful and distant.

 Secure attachment is characterised by adults who feel comfortable with intimacy and are usually warm with their partners.